-3 semester credit hours/meets part of research informatics competencies Classroom instruction Required for PhD students
+3 semester credit hours Lecture contact hours: 2; Lab contact hours: 3 Classroom instruction Required for PhD students

 Students will develop skills in the planning and execution of grant development.
 The focus will be on NIH and NSF grants forms, but students will also be exposed to grant applications from private organizations.
 The goal of the course is to enable students to develop a draft that can be used for the funding of dissertation work or to develop a grant that would allow students to continue their dissertation work in a post-dissertation award.
 Students will learn how to write the narrative, project time lines, include appropriate evaluation and draft budgets.